Larvact/WordCountSynalogik/README.md

 6. On the cmd in the target directory run the following command: java -jar Synalogik-Word-Count.jar {ABSOLUTE_PATH_OF_FILE_YOU_WANT_TO_COUNT}
 7. Results of the count will be printed to the cmd

-###Intellij IDE
+<h3>Intellij IDE</h3>
-1. Go to https://github.com/Larvact/WordCountSynalogik and either clone the repository or download the zip and extract onto your machine.
+1. Go to https://github.com/Larvact/WordCountSynalogik and either clone the repository or download the zip and extract onto your machine
 2. Open Intellij and go to File -> New Project From Existing Sources and select the root directory of the project on the cmd.
 Should be {Path to Your Java Projects}/WordCountSynalogik
 3. Go to the POM file and click on the refresh maven button to download the dependencies of the project
 4. Locate the "ApplicationEntry.java" class at the project location src/main/java/org/toby/ApplicationEntry.java and open it